10 Movies to Watch If you are Learning French

 Known in English as “Blue is the Warmest Color,” La Vie d’Adèle is a romantic drama movie directed, co-written, and co-produced by Abdellatif Kechiche.

-The film focused on Adele, played by Adèle Exarchopoulos, acting as a French teenager who met a promising blue-haired painter, Serdoux.
+The film focused on Adele, played by Adèle Exarchopoulos, a French teenager who meets a promising blue-haired painter, Serdoux.

 From then on, she discovers desire and freedom.

-The movie’s storyline is based on the novel Julie Maroh, the same name as the 2010 French graphic novel.
+The movie’s storyline is based on the novel Julie Maroh, which shares its name with the 2010 French graphic novel.

-The film introduces new French learners to the everyday phase of relationships and social personality.
+The film introduces new French learners to everyday aspects of relationships and social behavior.

 5. Caché (2005)